iotdomain/iotdomain-standard/iotconnect-standard.md

 In secured domains, the following requirements apply before configuration updates are accepted:
 1. The message must be correctly signed by the sender (this goes for all messages in secured domains)
-2. The message must be encrypted with the receiver's public crypto key (see section on encryption using JWE)
+2. The message must be encrypted with the receiver's public key (see section on encryption using JWE)
 3. The sender must be a publisher that has joined the secure domain.
 Eg it must have a valid identity signature issued by the ZCAS.
 4. The sender must be allowed to update node configuration.